 - After an attack, try to be as calm as possible in order to think clearly.
 Get to a safe place and call for help immediately.
 If you are in the building, contact security immediately; anywhere else call 911, call a relative or a friend or a rape crisis center.
 The NYC Police Department Sex Crimes Report Line is always open at 212-COP-RAPE. - Remain in the same condition as when the attacker left.
 Do not change, wash, or destroy any clothing or any article that may be evidence. - Do not wash, douche or comb your hair. - Have a medical/gynecological exam at the nearest hospital emergency room as soon as possible.
 The doctor should note and treat any injury and take measures to combat the possibility of sexually transmitted diseases or pregnancy.
-If you report being raped, the doctor must collect semen smears as evidence. - Show police any bruises or injuries, however minor, resulting from the attack.
+If you report being raped, the doctor may be able to collect semen smears or other physical specimens as evidence. - Show police any bruises or injuries, however minor, resulting from the attack.
 Also show injuries, however minor, resulting from the attack.
 Also show injuries to a friend or relative who might be available as a corroborative witness at the trial.
-If possible, photograph bruises - Leave the crime scene exactly as it is.
+If possible, photograph bruises. - Leave the crime scene exactly as it is.
 Do not touch, clean up, or throw anything away. - Give any clothing that was stained or torn (including undergarments) during the crime to the police. - When calm, write down every detail about the incident, including: who, what, where, when, and how; what the attacker looked like (height, weight, clothing, type of build, color of skin, hair, eyes, facial oddities, scars jewelry, tattoos etc.); description of any vehicle used or the direction you last saw the attacker running; what kind of force or coercion was used; any objects touched, taken, or left by the attacker; if the attacker said anything, try to remember the words, the grammar, any accents or speech defects; and if there were witnesses, list who and where they might be. - Seek psychological support as well as medical attention.
-Even though the actual incident is over, you may suffer from rape trauma syndrome, which includes a variety of difficulties commonly experienced after a sexual assault
+Even though the actual incident is over, you may suffer from rape trauma syndrome, which includes a variety of difficulties commonly experienced after a sexual assault - A student can call the New York City Police Department or 911, or go directly to a hospital.
+If the student wishes, Public Safety will call 911 on their behalf.
+It is important to note that if you are a victim of a sex offense, do not destroy any evidence (including clothing) and do not take a shower or bath.